 It is my opinion that all the confusion and no official accreditation of professionals in the area is the most potent weapon for the pet industry, because there are more people in the area that can be used for promoting products, brands, etc.

-This boom of trainers and pet industry over the last ten years can be studied from different perspectives, where I highlight, from my research on the subject, the primary and complementary social needs.
+This boom of trainers, educators, consultants, and other titles without regulation, and pet industry over the last ten years can be studied from different perspectives, where I highlight, from my research on the subject, the primary and complementary social needs.

 The complementary needs results from the demand that the pet industry itself has created in society for the purchase of products (most of them unnecessary), where the trainers are the “after shopping” characters to explain their functionalities.